Zircon Kernel Command Line Options

 This option instructs netsvc to use only the device whose topological path ends

-with the option's value.
-All other devices are ignored by netsvc.
-The
+more characters of the topological path.
+All other devices are ignored by

-topological path for a device can be determined from the shell by running the
+netsvc.
+The topological path for a device can be determined from the shell by

 `/dev/class/ethernet/000`).